Patient education: Ischemic stroke treatment (Beyond the Basics)

 Strokes are a leading cause of long-lasting injury, disability, and death.
 Early treatment and preventive measures can reduce the brain damage that occurs as a result of a stroke.
 The treatment of a stroke depends upon the type of stroke (eg, ischemic or hemorrhagic), the time since the first stroke symptoms occurred, and the patient's underlying medical problems.
 General information about the treatment of ischemic strokes is provided here.

 A separate topic review is available that discusses the signs, symptoms, and diagnosis of ischemic and hemorrhagic strokes.
 (See "Patient information: Stroke symptoms and diagnosis (Beyond the Basics)".)

 A topic is also available that discusses the treatment of hemorrhagic stroke.
 (See "Patient information: Hemorrhagic stroke treatment (Beyond the Basics)".)

 For people who have an ischemic stroke, the goal of treatment is to restore blood flow to the affected area of the brain as quickly as possible, which means within the first hours after the stroke begins.
 The main very early treatments for ischemic stroke are:

-Alteplase (thrombolytic therapy) — Thrombolytic therapy uses a medication called tissue plasminogen activator (tPA, alteplase) that is injected into a vein.
+Alteplase (thrombolytic therapy) — Intravenous thrombolytic therapy uses a medication called tissue plasminogen activator (tPA, alteplase) that is injected into a vein.
 Alteplase works to dissolve clots that are blocking blood flow within arteries of the brain.
 The benefit of thrombolytic treatment slowly decreases over several hours.
-Thus, the earlier the treatment is given, the more likely the artery can be opened.
+Thus, the earlier the treatment is given after the stroke begins, the more likely the artery can be opened.

-Side effects — Overall, it is estimated that alteplase treatment is 10 times more likely to help than to harm.
-However, approximately 1 in 15 patients who is given thrombolytic therapy develops excessive bleeding (hemorrhage) in the brain; this type of bleeding can be fatal.
-It is estimated that of 30 patients treated, one is harmed by the treatment.
+Overall, it is estimated that alteplase treatment is 10 times more likely to help than to harm.
+However, approximately 1 in 15 patients who receive thrombolytic therapy develops excessive bleeding (hemorrhage) in the brain; this type of bleeding can be fatal.